justinleebehnke/server-based-journal/README.md

-# Adding a server for the todo list app
+# Node server for the todo list app

 In a previous activity we created a todo list with Vue.
 In this lab, we'll add a Node server with a REST API.
 This will allow the list to be saved even if the user refreshes their browser.
 We won't